Next Start

 Downward arrowIcon indicating a downward direction

-Aviation mechanics get to work on some of the world’s biggest and most important machinery.
+Aviation mechanics, also known as aviation technicians, get to work on some of the world’s biggest machinery.
 They can be found in a variety of industries, from commercial airlines that transport people to destinations around the world, to manufacturers and businesses that ship vital goods and equipment.

-If you enjoy working with your hands and are interested in training to become an aircraft mechanic, learn about the aviation mechanic job outlook.1
+If you enjoy working with your hands and are interested in training to become an aircraft mechanic, keep reading to learn about the aviation technician job outlook and how it might impact your future.1

 Aviation Mechanic Career Outlook